Skip to main content

 docker-compose -f docker-compose.graph.yml up -d neo4j

-See Graph Database Setup Guide for complete setup.
+See Graph Database Integration Guide for complete setup.

 Configuration